 IFRS 16 represents the first major overhaul of lease accounting in over 30 years.
 The new Standard will affect most companies that report under IFRS and are involved in leasing, and will have a substantial impact on the financial statements of lessees of property and high value equipment.

 IFRS 16 changes the definition of a lease and provides guidance on how to apply this new definition.
 As a result, some contracts that do not contain a lease today will meet the definition of a lease under IFRS 16, and vice versa.
-This article [ 82 kb ] explains the new lease definition and the three key evaluations necessary to determine that the a contract is or contains a lease.
+IFRS 16 - Definition of a lease [pdf] explains the new lease definition and the three key evaluations necessary to determine that the a contract is or contains a lease.